Jennifer Reisberg, MA, LMHC

 Background

-Psychology and psychotherapy have been my life’s work for the past 15 years.
-Born in Ohio, I spent my college years in Pittsburgh before moving to Philadelphia, where I eventually became the clinical team leader of an inpatient drug & alcohol treatment center.
-I moved from the East Coast to Seattle in 2013 to pursue graduate training in psychotherapy and earned a master's degree in existential-phenomenological psychology from Seattle University, where I now occasionally teach undergraduate psychology courses.
+Psychology and psychotherapy have been my life’s work for the entirety of my adulthood.
+Born in Northeast Ohio, I spent my college years in Pittsburgh before moving to Philadelphia, where I eventually became the clinical team leader of an inpatient drug and alcohol treatment center.
+I moved from the East Coast to Seattle in 2013 to pursue graduate training in psychotherapy and earned a Master's degree in existential-phenomenological psychology from Seattle University, where I now occasionally teach undergraduate psychology courses.
 Before co-founding Inside Out Therapy Alliance in 2016, I spent a couple of years working as a therapist in community mental health, where I saw adults and teenagers in individual psychotherapy.
-I specialized in working with teens, eventually using a model I created alongside the co-founder of Inside Out.
+At Inside Out, I specialized in working with teens, eventually using a model I created alongside the co-founder of the practice.

-Throughout my clinical experience, I began to develop a second specialty: working with people who are interested in exploring gender and/or sexuality.
-At the end of 2020, I began to build and launch a new practice, Illuminate Seattle Psychotherapy, where I can explore both of these specialities in all of their fullness.
+Throughout my clinical experience, I developed another specialty: working with people who are interested in exploring gender and/or sexuality.
+At the end of 2020, I built and launched a new practice, Illuminate Seattle Psychotherapy, designed as a place where I can explore this speciality in its fullness.
+As part of my practice, in addition to therapy, I also regularly conduct assessments and write letters for people seeking gender-affirming surgeries.

-In addition to practicing therapy and teaching, I am also a qualitative researcher.
-I’m involved with projects that seek to offer a better understanding of different parts of the human experience, which, as you may imagine, can cover quite a wide range of topics.
+When I’m not practicing therapy or teaching, I also spend some of my time as a qualitative researcher.
+I’m involved with projects that seek to offer a better understanding of different parts of the human experience.
 My most recent publication explored executives’ experiences of envy in the workplace.
-I have also authored papers on gender expression in subcultures, and am in the process of co-authoring a series of articles exploring trauma and our ways of working through it.
-In fall 2020, I began developing a comprehensive narrative therapy method, which I plan to write about in 2021.
+I have also authored papers on gender expression in subcultures.

-Actually practicing psychotherapy, though, has always been my primary focus and passion.
-I particularly enjoy working with people as they are finding their way, whether as teenagers in middle/high school, or people later along in life who have found themselves unfulfilled, unhappy, or otherwise seeking a new way of being.
-I work well with people who are willing to explore themselves fully and try out new possibilities.
+Actually practicing psychotherapy has always been my primary focus and passion.
+I particularly enjoy working with people as they are finding their way, whether as teenagers in middle/high school, people going through gender transition, or people later along in life who have found themselves unfulfilled, unhappy, or otherwise seeking a new way of being.
+I find that I work best with people who are willing to explore themselves fully and try out new possibilities.